This will be the Deep Dive on Thinking Out Loud and Let’s Get It On.

 The notes in an Gm chord are...
 G Bb D. The notes in a Eb/G chord are...
 G Bb Eb.

-So the plaintiff will be right that the four chords are very nearly the same.
-The chords are not identical though, indicative perhaps that they weren’t copied, but musically, they’re arguably interchangeable.
+So the plaintiff will be correct that the four chords are very nearly the same.
+The chords are not identical, and that’s at least partly indicative that they weren’t copied, but musically, they’re arguably interchangeable.

-Let’s evaluate.
-I would agree that the bass note is sometimes the most persuasive, but it depends upon the functional strength of the accompanying notes, case by case.
-I’ll give a case in a moment where the accompanying notes are super persuasive and not easily overwhelmed.
+Looking at those few arguments, I would agree that the bass note is sometimes the most persuasive, but it depends upon the functional strength of the accompanying notes, case by case.
+I’ll give an example in a moment where the accompanying notes are super persuasive and not easily overwhelmed.

-As for the half-step apart nearness of Eb and D making them interchangeable?
-Odd, I’d say; misleading at best.
+As for the half-step apart nearness of Eb and D making them minimally different?
+Odd, I’d say, or misleading at best.
 Adjacency creates, as often as not, the very least equivalence available in music.
 Indeed half-step relationships are often the best example of contrast and directional necessity.
 Consider for example, “Shave and a haircut, two bits.”

 The notes in question are “Two” and “Bits.”
-We showed our two songs in the key of Eb, where “Two” and “Bits” would be “D” and “Eb” respectively.
-They’re right next to each other on a piano, but could they sound much less interchangeable to you?!
+We showed our two songs in the key of Eb, where “Two” and “Bits” would be, (did this on purpose) “D” and “Eb” respectively.
+They’re right next to each other on a piano.
+Could they sound much less interchangeable to you?!
 Me either.
-One is the solid landing spot and the other is shifting sand.
+“Bits” is the solid landing spot and “two” is shifting sand.

 Moving onto “The Weight” and “Easy,” perhaps I’m missing what’s persuasive about this.
 Yes, G appears in both the bass and in the melody, and yes, the overtone series of that G would include D, but…

-- the pitches of the overtone series are largely imperceptible.
+- the pitches of the overtone series are mostly imperceptible individually.

-- The Weight and Easy actually employ iii; nobody needs to imagine hearing the overtones; Im missing something here?
+- The Weight and Easy actually employ the iii chord, not I/^3 as Thinking does, so nobody needs to imagine hearing the note as an overtone.
+This is contorted.

-- Giving some rope though, would they sound okay with Eb/G instead of Gm?
+- Giving some rope though, would Easy and The Weight sound pretty okay with Eb/G instead of Gm?
 The Weight would sound weird to me, but I have music ears, and those ears know it’s supposed to be iii.
 But I would expect “Easy” to sound weird to anyone.
-You know those soothing “ah ah ah ah’s” that fall between “That’s why I’m easy: and “I’m easy like Sunday morning?”
-The iii chord falls on the second “ah;” along with a “D” in the melody.
-If you play Eb/G instead of Gm, it’s gonna make a world of diff.
+You know those soothing “ah ah ah ah’s” that fall between “That’s why I’m easy” and “I’m easy like Sunday morning?”
+The iii chord falls on the second “ah” which is a “D.” If you play Eb/G instead of Gm, it’s gonna make a world of difference.

-But when he points out that in the verses of Credence Clearwater Revival’s “Who’ll Stop The Rain” Mr. Fogarty alternately employs both Gm and Eb/G over the third lines of consecutive stanzas, the point gets more traction with me.
+But it also points out that in the verses of Credence Clearwater Revival’s “Who’ll Stop The Rain” wherein Mr. Fogarty alternately employs both Gm and Eb/G over the third lines of consecutive stanzas, the point gets more traction with me.